Ateet2179/Data_Science_and_analytics/DATA ANALYST PROJECT/readme.txt

 The to handle data inconsistencey sales_method was converted to lowercase, and "em + call" was replaced with "email + call."
 The missing values in the revenue column were filled with the average revenue value.
 The years_as_customer column was cleaned by replacing two values greater than 39 with the mode value, because the company was invented in 1984.

+I evaluated hypothesis testing using the kruskal h test, because the data is not normally distributed and there is a significant differencce in the variance of the revenue, and the test rejected the null hypothesis, which is there is a huge difference in  impact for revenue by sales methods.

 The analysis revealed that email was the most popular sales method, followed by calls, with the combination of both being used by around 2500 customers.
 The revenue data was right-skewed, with a few high revenue values driving the overall distribution to the right.
 The majority of purchases were made at around $100 and $50.

 Furthermore, the analysis suggested that the email sales method generated the most revenue, followed by email + call, and finally calls generating the least revenue.
 Customers using email + call tended to purchase in a wide price range, whereas email sales methods had the most purchases around $100, and calls had the least revenue range.